-The Outreach Committee works on a number of projects, from putting together flood buckets for disaster areas to repairing houses for Rebuilding Together.
-It also coordinates our church’s support of the missionaries Jonathan and Donna Baker, who serve in the Democratic Republic of Congo.
+The Outreach Team works on a number of projects, from putting together flood buckets for disaster areas to repairing houses for Rebuilding Together.

-The Food Pantry at CUMC is open from 10:00 AM to 1:00 PM on the first and third Wednesdays of each month.
+The Food Pantry at CUMC is open from 10:00 AM to 12:00 PM on the first Wednesdays of each month and the third Friday of the month from 5:30 PM to 7:00 PM.
 We welcome donations of non-perishable food (within their expiration dates).
 Monetary donations are also appreciated.
 Help us support the hungry in our community!

 CUMC partners with other local churches to support Haven Ministries, an organization that provides hope through shelter, food, clothing, and support to those in need.
 Haven Ministries operates a food pantry, a cold-weather shelter, and a thrift shop, Our Daily Thread.
 Recently opened is a Resource Center at St. Paul’s Episcopal Church, which offers referral and case management services to residents of Queen Anne’s County.
 Learn more…